contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Members should not modify or alter the garment to accommodate different styles of clothing.

+Members should not inappropriately display the garment to those who do not understand its significance.

 See [26.3.3](26-temple-recommends.md#2633-conducting-a-temple-recommend-interview).

+### 38.5.6 Caring for the Garment

+The garment is a sacred symbol of Jesus Christ.
+The way we care for our garments should reflect that sacred symbolism.

+Members may mend tears in the garment as long as the original design is not altered.
+However, if a mark is completely unraveled or missing, members should replace the garment.

-### 38.5.6 Wearing the Garment in the Military, Fire Service, Law Enforcement, or a Similar Agency
+### 38.5.7 Wearing the Garment in the Military, Fire Service, Law Enforcement, or a Similar Agency

 The guidelines in this section apply to endowed members who have specific uniform requirements while serving: